hertogp/stitch/README.md

-If you can generate output (be it text or graphics) from the command line, stitch will help you do the same from within a codeblock and include its result upon converting to another format.
+If you can generate output (be it text or graphics) from the command line, stitch will help you do the same from within a codeblock and include its result upon converting the document.

 ## Examples